 A petition or application to administer the estate, along with all accompanying documents, must be filed in the county in which decedent resided on date of death.
-A period of at least 120 hours (5 days) must have elapsed between the date of death and the filing of the petition or application.
 Legal notice by U.S. mail will be given to all heirs-at-law, and to all persons named in the Will, if there is a Will.
-Notice will also be given by publication in a legal newspaper for two successive weeks.
+Notice will also be given by publication in a legal newspaper for three successive weeks.
 If a court hearing is required, the petitioner/applicant must attend the hearing.